thejohnfreeman/project-template-cpp/README.md

 - One **library**, named after the project, that can be linked statically or dynamically (with no other options).
 The library depends on the headers and the public dependencies.
-- Zero or more **executables** that depend on the headers, the library, and the public dependencies.
+- Zero or more **examples** that depend on the headers, the library, and the public dependencies.
+These are written as subprojects that can be compiled separately, to test the packaging and installation of the library.
 - Zero or more **private dependencies**.
-These are often test frameworks.
+These are often test frameworks or build tools.
 Developers working on the project expect them to be installed for building and testing, but users of the project do not.
 - Zero or more **tests** that depend on the headers, the library, the public dependencies, and the private dependencies.